Postbaccalaureate

 How successful have graduates of Loras’s Postbaccalaureate Pre-Medical/Pre-Health Program been in getting accepted to medical school or health-related professional school?

-Nearly 80% of all students who applied to medical school or health-related professional school right after completion of the Postbac Pre-Med/Pre-Health Program were admitted.
+In total, over 80% of all students who applied to medical school or health-related professional school right after completion of the Postbac Pre-Medical/Health Program were admitted on their first try, including some years which had a 100% acceptance rate.

 In addition to the Postbac Program, Loras College has decades of experience in educating and preparing undergraduate students for medical and health-related professional school.
 Loras’s undergrad students’ acceptance rates to medical/dental school and other health-related professional schools exceed the national average acceptance rates.

-Advising is provided throughout the Postbac Pre-Med/Pre-Health Program, during the med school application process, and even after students have finished the program.
+Advising is provided throughout the Postbac Pre-Medical/Health Program, during the med school application process, and even after students have finished the program.

 Does Loras have linkages to any medical schools?